Child Protection Lawyers in Ontario

 - Making the child a ward of the Crown with or without access to the parents.

-As well, under Section 57.1 of the CFSA, the court can grant custody of a child to one or more persons, with the consent of those persons.
+As well, under Section 57.1 of the CFSA, the court can grant custody or parenting time of a child to one or more persons, with the consent of those persons.

 The aforementioned finding of whether a child is in need of protection and the decision regarding the appropriate disposition can be ordered by the court at the conclusion of a trial, or can be consented to by the parties at any stage of the court proceeding.

-Any terms of custody and access in an outstanding custody order concerning a child who is the subject of a current child protection application, will have no force or effect while the application is ongoing.
-All issues of access and placement of the child during the child protection application will be decided with the context of the child protection application, which will effectively “trump” any outstanding custody order.
+Any terms of custody and access or parenting time and decision-making responsibility in an outstanding custody or parenting order concerning a child who is the subject of a current child protection application, will have no force or effect while the application is ongoing.
+All issues of access, contact and placement of the child during the child protection application will be decided with the context of the child protection application, which will effectively “trump” any outstanding custody or parenting order.

 Parents & Parties